ScreenPyHQ/screenpy/docs/topics/resolutions.rst

 The actor will then compare
-the value returned by |Text|
-to the value passed in to |ReadsExactly|.
+the value returned by :class:`~screenpy.questions.Text` to the value passed in to :class:`~screenpy.resolutions.ReadsExactly`.
 If the two values match,
 bravo!
 Our test passes.